top of page

 Where Pathways Comes In

 Our county lines workshop for secondary schools does not deliver standard "don't get involved" messages.
 Young people have already heard that.
 It doesn't reach the ones who are most at risk.
 What we do instead is use credible messengers: practitioners who have first-hand experience of the situations we are describing.
 When speaking from lived experience rather than a policy document, young people listen differently.
-They ask different questions, are more likely to recognise something in what is being said, and less likely to dismiss it.
+They ask different questions, are more likely to recognise something in what is being said, and are less likely to dismiss it.

 To learn more about our programmes, get in touch.

-Let’s keep young people safe by learning how exploitation really works, and by responding with care rather than punishment.
+Let’s keep young people safe by learning how exploitation really works and by responding with care rather than punishment.

 Comments